Lent: Sexual abstinence

-Through the Middle Ages, Christians abstained from sexual relations during the whole of Lent.
-In view of this, nine months after Lent, birth records were drastically low due to believers abstaining from intimate relations during Lent.
-In Spain, according to researchers from the University of Valencia and the University of Alcalà, the custom of abstaining from sexual relations was widely practiced until the end of the Franco régime, though some Christians voluntarily continue this practice today, and denominations such as the Greek Orthodox Church continue to require abstinence from sexual relations during Lent.
+In Western Christianity, through the Middle Ages, Christians abstained from sexual relations during the whole of Lent.
+In view of this, nine months after Lent, birth records were drastically low.
+In Spain, according to researchers from the University of Valencia and the University of Alcalà, the custom of abstaining from sexual relations was widely practised until the end of the Franco régime, though some Western Christians voluntarily continue this practice today.

 Specific fasting traditions by Christian denomination

-Roman Catholicism
+Catholicism

-Prior to 1966, the Roman Catholic Church allowed Catholics of fasting age to eat only one full meal a day throughout all forty days of Lent, except on the Lord's Day.
+Prior to 1966, the Catholic Church allowed Catholics of fasting age to eat only one full meal a day throughout all forty days of Lent, except on the Lord's Day.
 Catholics were allowed to take a smaller meal, called a collation, which was introduced after the 14th century A.D., and a cup of some beverage, accompanied by a little bread, in the morning.
 The 1917 Code of Canon Law allowed the full meal on a fasting day to be taken at any hour and to be supplemented by two collations, with the quantity and the quality of the food to be determined by local custom.
 Abstinence from meat was to be observed on Ash Wednesday and on Fridays and Saturdays in Lent.

 The Lenten fast ended on Holy Saturday at noon.
 Only those aged 21 to 59 were obliged to fast.
 As with all ecclesiastical laws, particular difficulties, such as strenuous work or illness, excused one from observance, and a dispensation from the law could be granted by a bishop or parish priest.
 A rule of thumb is that the two collations should not add up to the equivalent of another full meal.
 Rather portions were to be: "sufficient to sustain strength, but not sufficient to satisfy hunger."

 In 1966, Pope Paul VI reduced the obligatory fasting days from all forty days of Lent to Ash Wednesday and Good Friday, abstinence days to Fridays and Ash Wednesday, and allowed episcopal conferences to replace abstinence and fasting with other forms of penitence such as charity and piety, as declared and established in his apostolic constitution Paenitemini; fasting on all forty days of Lent is still "strongly recommended", though not under pain of mortal sin.
 This was done so that those in countries where the standard of living is lower can replace fasting with prayer, but "…where economic well-being is greater, so much more will the witness of asceticism have to be given…"